Cardinals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Dustin May (2-1) to the mound for his sixth start this season.
+- The Dodgers' Clayton Kershaw (4-1) will make his sixth start of the season.

-- In five starts this season, he's earned a quality start in two of them.

-- May has five starts in a row of five innings or more.
+- Kershaw has five starts in a row of five innings or more.

 |Opponent